Stochastic-Batman/CausalDiffAE_FZJ/README.md

 # logger.configure(dir = "../results/circuit/label_conditional")
 ```

+9. In `improved_diffusion/dist_util.py`, uncomment the line choosing the backend:
+``backend = "gloo" if not th.cuda.is_available() else "nccl"``

-9. Navigate to the `scripts` folder, specify hyperparameters or run the default training script:
+10. Navigate to the `scripts` folder, specify hyperparameters or run the default training script:
 ```
 ./[dataset]/train_[dataset]_causaldae.sh
 ```